Tornadoes spotted in Oklahoma as hail pelts Kansas. Forecasts warn more is to come

 Forecasters have issued a rare high-risk weather warning for the two states.

-The National Weather Service said tornadoes have been spotted in north central Oklahoma, including near the small 1,000-person town of Okeene, while a storm in the nearby town of Covington had "produced tornadoes off and on for over an hour.”

-“You can’t rely on waiting to see tornadoes before sheltering tonight,” the National Weather Service warned.
+“You can’t rely on waiting to see tornadoes before sheltering tonight,” the National Weather Service said.

+At least four tornadoes had been spotted in north central Oklahoma, including one about a 45-minute drive north of Tulsa.
+The National Weather Service office there issued a tornado emergency alert Monday night for the nearby towns of Bartlesville, Dewey and Barnsdall.

+The Weather Service warned "a large and life-threatening tornado” was headed toward those towns, with wind gusts up to 70 mph.

 The greatest risk of damaging weather includes areas in Oklahoma, such as Sulphur and Holdenville, still recovering from a tornado that killed four and left thousands without power late last month.
 Both the Plains and Midwest have been hammered by tornadoes this spring.